voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 In v3, formatting for US phone numbers and digits is enabled by default, though you may optionally disable it.

-Punctuation may be added to your US-English transcript by adding the correct tag to your configuration.
+Additional punctuation may be added to your US-English transcript by adding the correct tag to your configuration.

 ## Advanced Punctuation

+By default VoiceBase transcripts include minimal formatting, though v3 includes features for more robust transcript formatting.
-Punctuation may be added to your transcripts by adding the following feature to your config file.
+Advanced Punctuation may be added to your transcripts by adding the following feature to your config file.

 Please note that Advanced Punctuation is only available for US-English at this time.

 ```json